John Morgan (lawyer): Morgan & Morgan

-Morgan & Morgan has been involved in a number of notable legal cases, including the Daytona Beach Rollercoaster Incident, the Tampa Walgreens Sexual Harassment case, a $ 22million case against Healogics Inc., and a class action lawsuit against Exactis data broker over a data breach, among others.
-The law firm has been also successful in a major lawsuit against R.J.
-Reynolds Tobacco Company in 2018.
+Morgan & Morgan has been involved in a number of notable legal cases, including the Daytona Beach Rollercoaster Incident, the Tampa Walgreens Sexual Harassment case, a twenty-two million dollar case against Healogics Inc., a major lawsuit against R.J.
+Reynolds Tobacco Company in 2018, and a class action lawsuit against a data broker, Exactis, over a data breach.

 In August 2022, Morgan starred in his firm commercial using the metaverse.

 Politics

 Morgan is a prominent donor to the Democratic Party.
 He served as former President Bill Clinton's state finance chairman.
+Morgan has described himself as a "Fiscally conservative and socially compassionate" Democrat and a big backer of the Demings political family.

 He stated in November 2016 that he was considering running for Governor of Florida in the 2018 election.
 On November 24, 2017, he announced on Twitter that he was disillusioned with the current state of American politics and was leaving the Democratic Party to register as an independent.
 He also criticized the Democratic National Committee for supporting Hillary Clinton before the Democratic primary was over in 2016.

 Morgan has been an advisor and fundraiser for Bill Clinton, Barack Obama, Hillary Clinton, and Nancy Pelosi.

 Morgan donated to Hillary Clinton's 2016 presidential campaign.
 Morgan gave $355,000 to the Biden Victory Fund in August 2020.
 Morgan is close to Joe Biden's younger brother, Frank Biden.
 Morgan flew Frank Biden to Joe Biden's inauguration in his private jet.
 Morgan said he talked to Frank Biden about job opportunities at Morgan & Morgan.

+In January 2024, Morgan mentioned the possibility of running as a centrist independent candidate in Florida's 2026 gubernatorial election.
+During an interview Politico in December 2024, Morgan said that he would run under the "Capitalist Party" if he runs for governor in 2026 and would support the legalization of marijuana and prostitution, oppose allowing transgender students to play in sports that match their gender identity, and described himself as being anti-monopoly.

-Medical marijuana legalization
+Medical cannabis legalization

-Motivated by his younger brother Tim Morgan's paralysis and struggle with cancer, Morgan has been involved in efforts to legalize medical marijuana in Florida since 2013.
-Medical marijuana appeared as 2016 Florida Amendment 2 on the November 2016 ballot.
+Motivated by his younger brother Tim Morgan's paralysis and struggle with cancer, Morgan has been involved in efforts to legalize medical cannabis in Florida since 2013.
+Medical cannabis appeared as 2016 Florida Amendment 2 on the November 2016 ballot.
 Morgan contributed to the "yes" efforts by donating $6.5 million along with television and radio advertisements personally supporting the measure.

-Morgan organized United for Care campaign and was involved in changing Amendment 2's language.
+Morgan organized the United for Care campaign and was involved in revising the language of Amendment 2.
 Medical use of cannabis in Florida was legalized in 2016 by way of a constitutional amendment.
 Appearing on the ballot as Amendment 2, the initiative was approved with 71% of the vote.
-Morgan and Jimmy Buffett are partners in a medical marijuana company called "Coral Reefer."
+Morgan and Jimmy Buffett were partners in a medical cannabis company called "Coral Reefer."